Filtered budget or forecast

 If you apply a level filter, after you copy the workbook as usual, the new workbook will have the same level filter applied.
 You can then edit the setup of the new workbook to change the filter.

-When you publish a budget workbook as a stream, only the relevant filtered dimension will populate (or overwrite) with new data.
-If you publish an unfiltered version of a budget workbook, you will overwrite all filtered uploads that you already made.
+When you publish a budget as a stream, only the relevant filtered dimension will populate (or overwrite) with new data.
+If an unfiltered workbook is subsequently published, it will overwrite the original filtered workbook stream.
+It is, therefore, important to make sure all workbooks in a consolidation have the same level of filters applied or that the order of publish is such that you do not loose data.

 For example, suppose you created three separate budget workbooks using an entity filter on the Country dimension.
 Now you want to publish them all into a stream called Financial Budgets 2025.